yola/gengo-gettext/README.md

 Gengo Gettext
 =============

-Create Gengo translation jobs using a gettext catalog.
+Create Gengo translation jobs using a gettext catalog or JSON files.

 ## Getting Started